19hours/sg-statutes/Acts/Finance Companies Act.md

 [33/84]

-(6) A finance company that contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000.
+(6) A finance company which contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000.

 [33/84]